and the calm is deep where the quiet waters flow

-He was silent when he slid out of the bedcovers.
-Silent as he put his boots back on and spread scent-masking paste on his tongue and tied his few belongings to his waist.
+He was silent when he slid out of the bedcovers, and silent as he put his boots back on and spread scent-masking paste on his tongue and tied his few belongings to his waist.
 Quietly, he creeped to the door and opened it, making sure not to let wood creak with movement or weight.
-In the room beyond the air was thick with Lan Wangji’s sandalwood scent and the alpha boy’s own woodsy smell.
-Neither moved when the door closed and Wei Wuxian walked soundlessly across the floorboards; he snickered when he realized that they were sleeping in the exact same position, flat on their back with their arms crossed atop their stomach.
+In the room beyond, the air was thick with Lan Wangji’s sandalwood scent and the qianyuan boy’s own.
+Neither moved when the door closed and Wei Wuxian walked soundlessly across the floorboards; he huffed when he realized that they were sleeping in the exact same position, flat on their back with their hands linked atop their stomach.

-He halted by the exit door, looking once more in Lan Wangji’s direction.
+He halted by the exit, looking once more in Lan Wangji’s direction.

 The man had rested Bichen upright against the small cabinet that neighbored his bed.
 Next to it lay his neatly-folded outer robes as well as his mudstained boots.
 His namesake guqin was set atop a chair a couple steps away.
 Wei Wuxian looked for a trace of Lan Wangji’s other belongings; surely he must still be traveling with the haunted arm which they had fought a week ago, and surely he had money as well on him.
 The thought kept Wei Wuxian by the door for a moment.

 He could use money.
-He did not enjoy stealing, but if he had no choice, he would prefer to steal out of a former comrade, someone who had fought by him and opposed him and who stood, in many ways, as an equal of sorts.
-Not from peasants’ empty houses, not from that young omega girl who had sold him tea and drugs for a much too shallow price out of the goodness of her heart.
+He did not enjoy stealing from people he had no qualms with, but in a way, he would prefer to steal out of a former comrade, someone who had fought by him and opposed him and who stood, in many ways, as an equal of sorts.
+Not from peasants’ empty houses, nor from that young kunze girl who had sold him tea and drugs for a much too shallow price out of the goodness of her heart.